Utah: Moab Arches and Canyonlands

 We'll watch the vegetation change from pinyon and juniper trees to pines and aspens.
 They'll be in stark contrast to the red rock canyons we've left below.
 After enjoying the rolling hills at the top, we'll head back down to Moab.
 42 or 63 miles.

-DAY 5: We'll take a break from the bikes today and float down the Colorado River.
-The calm waters will give us a chance to learn more about the geology of the area.
-After a picnic lunch, we'll hike in Arches National Park.
+DAY 5: We'll spend the day exploring wonderful Arches National Park on foot.
 The park is actually a preservation of more than 2000 natural sandstone arches.
 We'll hike across the red rock ledges and canyons to the most famous one - Delicate Arch.
 0 miles.

 DAY 6: Today, it's back on our bicycles as we head to Dead Horse Point State Park.
 Probably Utah's most spectacular state park, it's located on a peninsula of rock atop sheer sandstone cliffs, 2000' above the Colorado River.
 You can look all around you and down into Arches National Park and marvel at a landscape filled with colorful canyons, mesas and buttes.